Caring for your shoes, bags & accessories

 After cleaning, use a suede brush.
 These brushes normally have two sides - one is a rubbery side and the other side has fine copper bristles, and they are designed to be used with a light touch, in order to restore the natural.

 Patent is a treated leather with a high gloss finish.
+Maintain shine and elasticity of patent leather using Collonil's Patent Lack Mousse Classic Protection.
 Never store patent touching patent.
 In shoes, ensure the shoes are either kept in their box separated from each other with packaging.

 Worth trying on patent is eucalyptus oil.
 Always test on an inconspicuous part of the goods before tackling a large mark.